spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 The initial step to creating the pack's repository in the ECR registry is to export your AWS credentials as environment variables for authentication.

-In the tutorial container bash session, export the following variables.
+In the tutorial container bash session initialized in the [Set Up the Tutorial Environment](#set-up-the-tutorial-environment) section, export the following variables.
 This tutorial utilizes **us-east-1** as the default region.

 ```bash
 export AWS_ACCESS_KEY_ID=<Your_Access_Key_ID>